cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

-The specific DLEQ proof system presented below follows this latter construction with two modifications: (1) the transcript used to generate the seed includes more context information, and (2) the individual challenges for each element in the proof is derived from a seed-prefixed hash-to-scalar invocation rather than being sampled from a seeded PRNG.
+The specific DLEQ proof system presented below follows this latter construction with two modifications: (1) the transcript used to generate the seed includes more context information, and (2) the individual challenges for each proof are derived from a seed-prefixed hash-to-scalar invocation rather than being sampled from a seeded PRNG.
 The description is split into
 two sub-sections: one for generating the proof, which is done by servers